The Testimonies, 1:19-2:12

 iJna + subj. "to [untie]" - that [I may untie].
 This construction here functions as an epexegetic infinitive, ie., explaining / limiting a noun or adjective; "I am not fit to untie the strap of his sandal", Barclay.

-The episode / paragraph is ended with a reference to the physical setting of the event, a reference which also serve to introduce the next episode / paragraph.
+iii] Conclusion, v28.
+The episode ends with a reference to the physical setting of the event, a reference which also serves to introduce the next episode.

 tauta ... egeneto (ginomai) aor. "this all happened" - these things [in Bethany] happened.
 Obviously referring to the conversations, so "these conversations occurred in Bethany."

 en + dat. "in" - Local.

 Bhqania/ (a) dat.
 "Bethany" - The gospel writer adds "on the other side of the Jordan" to distinguish it from the Bethany close to Jerusalem.
 This village can no longer be identified.
 Origin said it was Bathabara and some texts follow his opinion, but he was probably wrong.

 peran + gen. "on the other side of" - beyond, across.
 "On the far side of the Jordan."

 h\n .... baptizwn (baptizw) pres. part. "was baptizing" - The present participle with the imperfect verb to-be forms a periphrastic imperfect, as NIV, probably serving to emphasize the durative or iterative aspect of the action - John was doing a lot of baptizing.